-- Season Pass: A pay up front model for DLC, that gives you every piece of extra content for a game at a discounted rate for in effect a bulk buy.
+- Season Pass: A pay-up-front model for DLC that gives you every piece of extra content for a game at a discounted rate.

 - TrueSkill: A ranking that aims to reflect your ability in a certain game, regardless of how many times you have played.